 Beneficiaries must receive a residential service and support coordination at least once every 30 days.

-Providers must be licensed by the Louisiana Department of Health (LDH) as a Home and Community-Based Services (HCBS) Waiver provider and meet the module specific requirements in LAC 48:I. Chapter 50.
-(Refer to Appendix C).
+Providers must be licensed by the Louisiana Department of Health as a Home and Community-Based Waiver Services provider and meet the module specific requirements in LAC 48:I. Chapter 50.
+(Refer to the Appendix C).

 Support Coordination